dready92/PHP-on-Couch/README.md

 couchClient class
 ------------------

 This class maps all the actions the application can do on the CouchDB server.
-We can find three main topics :
+Documentation is split in three main topics :

 ### [database stuff](http://github.com/dready92/PHP-on-Couch/blob/master/doc/couch_client-database.md)